Olivia98106/wei-lin.github.io/_pages/about.md

 ======
 Tracing Creativity by Conversational Turns and Flows

-Sunset of Mass Media Impacts for the Youth: Testing Cultivation Theory over Five Decades
+Sunset of Mass Media Impacts on the Youth: Testing Cultivation Theory over Five Decades